Climate and Methane

 FEDERAL METHANE RULEMAKINGs

-Defending and expanding federal safeguards to reduce methane and other pollutants from the oil and gas sector has been a cornerstone of Western Leaders Network’s mission since our organization’s inception in 2017.
-Strong federal methane rules – when properly implemented and enforced – can provide sweeping protections for communities across the nation, hold oil and gas companies accountable for pollution, create jobs, protect publicly owned resources, and build climate resilience.
-See below for information on three federal rulemakings and learn more about WLN’s impact on each.
+Defending and expanding federal safeguards to reduce methane and other pollutants from the oil and gas sector has been a cornerstone of Western Leaders Network’s mission since our inception in 2017.
+When properly implemented and enforced, federal methane rules can provide sweeping protections for communities across the nation, hold oil and gas companies accountable for pollution, create jobs, protect publicly owned resources, and build climate resilience.

 -